Flathead National Forest

 Timber (litter and understory), heavy timber and snags.

 Monitor fire with aerial resources and on the ground at Big Prairie Work Center.
 Preposition personnel and equipment at Big Prairie Work Center in anticipation of point protection around structures.
 Crews continue to implement structure protection plans.
-Area and trail closures expected to be enacted by Saturday, August 18th.
+Area and trail closure around Big Prairie effective midnight on Saturday, August 18th.

 The Big Prairie Work Center is a major center of USFS operations for the South Fork area.
 It hosts corrals, dispersed camping, and several structures on the National Register of Historic Places.
 It is actively used for administrative purposes.